My Allegheny, Broadcast Email, and Opt-in Newsletter Guidelines

 - Academic events are also listed in the calendar box to the right of the postings for greater visibility and so that the community can quickly see lectures, concerts, gallery shows, and events related to life at Allegheny.

 - My Allegheny is not used to distribute announcements and information for events that are not affiliated with the College.

 At Allegheny, we encourage sharing information across the College.
 We recognize that email is an efficient, cost-effective way to do this.
-We also recognize that mass email can be viewed as unwelcome especially if the individual has not opted into and consented to receive the email notification.
+We also recognize that mass broadcast email can be viewed as unwelcome, especially if the individual has not opted into and consented to receive the email notification.

 What constitutes a mass broadcast email?

-Mass broadcast email at Allegheny College is defined as targeted email that is sent through an email platform/software (MailChimp) to specific audiences using lists that are built by Information and Technology Services.
+Broadcast email at Allegheny College is defined as targeted email that is sent through an email platform/software to specific audiences using lists that are built by Library and Information and Technology Services.
 Members of the Allegheny community cannot opt out of receiving these communications.
-Lists include:

 What types of messages are appropriate for mass distribution?

-Mass broadcast email to one of the above lists must be rare enough to ensure that communications via broadcast email is read.
+Broadcast emails must be rare enough to ensure that communications via broadcast email are read.
 We do not want these messages to be so common that recipients immediately delete them.

 The following are examples of acceptable categories of mass broadcast emails:

 - Board of Trustees emails